LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    local(file) = pdf_doc(-file='MyFile.pdf', -height='648.0', -width='468.0')

-Start a PDF File With Custom Margins
+Start a PDF File with Custom Margins
 ------------------------------------

 Use the :type:`pdf_doc` type with the ``-margins`` parameter to define custom